© Irish institute of celebrants Ltd.

 The Irish Institute of Celebrants offers professional training to people who want to become Celebrants.
 Our students train in the craft of designing and delivering bespoke ceremonies to mark the milestones and transitions in the lives of individuals, families and communities.

 We offer knowledge, practical skills and an accredited qualification with ongoing training, mentorship and networking.
 We are dedicated to promoting the use of ceremony to help the client create a ceremony that reflects the couple’s beliefs, philosophy of life, personal stories and personality.

-If you're looking for a career change or a way to supplement your income, kick start your 2020 by training to become a celebrant.
+If you're looking for a career change or a way to supplement your income, contact us today to begin your celebrancy journey.

 Irish Instutute of Celebrants IIOC